wickandbergamot/wickandbergamot/docs/src/tour-de-sol/registration/validator-registration-and-rewards-faq.md

 ## Do I have to complete the KYC/AML process to participate?

 Yes.
 Completing the KYC/AML process is mandatory.
-If you do not complete the process before Stage 1 of the Tour de SAFE, you cannot participate in the Tour de SAFE.

-We’ve partnered with Coinlist to manage the Tour de Safe KYC/AML process.
-You can find a [walk-through of the process here](https://docs.google.com/presentation/d/1gz8e34piUzzwzCMKwVrKKbZiPXV64Uq2-Izt4-VcMR4/) and [complete your process here](https://docs.google.com/presentation/d/1gz8e34piUzzwzCMKwVrKKbZiPXV64Uq2-Izt4-VcMR4/edit#slide=id.g5dff17f5e5_0_44).

 ## What are my responsibilities as a Tour de Safe participant?

 Please see section “2c Tour de SAFE Details” of the [TOUR DE SAFE PARTICIPATION TERMS](https://drive.google.com/file/d/15ueLG6VJoQ5Hx4rnpjFeuL3pG5DbrBbE/view) for details.

-### How is the “50% of the active Tour event time” responsibility calculated?
+## How is the “90% of the active Tour event time” responsibility calculated?

-To be eligible for rewards in a given stage, a validator must submit votes in &gt;= 50% of that stage’s slots.
+To be eligible for rewards in a given stage, a validator must submit votes in &gt;= 90% of that stage’s slots.

-If a validator isn’t able to submit &gt;= 50% of votes for a stage and still feels they should receive awards for that stage, they can petition Safecoin for reconsideration.

 ## Is there a relationship between the Tour de Safe testnet tokens and Safecoin mainnet tokens?